openframeworks/ofSite/_documentation/types/ofColor_.markdown

 ~~~~

-warning:This method does _not_ encode the alpha component.
+Warning: This method does _not_ encode the alpha component.

 Returns: An integer representing an RGB color.